 Think of it this way: Parents are making a major decision that influences the rest of their child’s future.

-They need to be familiar and comfortable with classroom routines and school principles.
+They need to be familiar and comfortable with classroom routines and school rules.

 5. Measuring And Assessing

-Most private schools fail to track and assess the effectiveness of their marketing plan.
+Most schools fail to track and assess the effectiveness of their marketing plan.

 Keep a simple log of all aspects of the enrollment process.
 Record things such as website visits, conversions, requests for information, school visits, applications submitted, deposits and new and returning students.